A year in the microbial life of the Arctic Ocean

 • ARIES is required by our funders to collect Equality and Diversity Information from all of our applicants.
 The information you provide will be used solely for monitoring and statistical purposes; it will remain confidential, and will be stored on the UEA sharepoint server.
 Data will not be shared with those involved in making decisions on the award of Studentships, and will have no influence on the success of your application.
 It will only be shared outside of this group in an anonymised and aggregated form.
 You will be ask to complete the form by the University to which you apply.

-• ARIES funding is subject to UKRI terms and conditions.
+• If funded under the BBSRC-NERC DLA scheme, ARIES studentships will be subject to UKRI terms and conditions.
 Postgraduate Researchers are expected to live within reasonable distance of their host organisation for the duration of their studentship.
 See https://www.ukri.org/publications/terms-and-conditions-for-training-funding/ for more information